Welcome to the Homepage of the Pacific Coast Deaf Golf Club

 Morongo Golf Club at Tukwet Canyon is a public 36-hole world-class golf course that has hosted the “Symetra Tour IOA Championship.” for the past 5 years.
 The golf club boasts two exceptional golf courses: The Champions and The Legends which plays 7,377 yards and 7,442 yards from the back tee.
 Morongo Golf Club at Tukwet Canyon has the country’s best practice facilities with a double-end 420-yard driving range, two large putting greens, and two chipping greens.
 Both golf courses have six sets of tees and can be challenging, yet enjoyable for any skill level of golfer.
 Morongo Golf Club has proudly hosted many prestigious golf events including, Champions Tour National Qualifying Finals, PGA Tour Q-School, Southern California PGA Professional Championship, NCAA Division III National Championships, and many more.

-Event #8 – May 3rd/4th – The California Cup: NorCal/SoCal Showdown at Avila Beach Golf Resort
+May 3rd/4th – The California Cup: NorCal/SoCal Showdown at Avila Beach Golf Resort Results & Gallery

 The Avila Beach Golf Resort is the most well-known of the Central Coast Golf Courses, and a wholly-unique golf experience for each of our guests.
 Designed by Olin Dutra and Desmond Muirhead and opened for play in 1969, we are located 3 miles off Highway 101, south of San Luis Obispo and northwest of Pismo Beach.
 Nestled in the surrounding hills and on the edge of the bay, the resort includes a par-72, 6,500-yard championship course.